v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/mustoverride.md

 - MustOverride keyword [Visual Basic]
 - properties [Visual Basic], overriding ms.assetid: 6e9d9ad6-bb64-433f-b32b-3ef84293bf96
-ms.openlocfilehash: f5932b28c4664dd59dad829228f2186e78108af5
+ms.openlocfilehash: dc6a153a604fd0e5cee9d7d46ebcd63294f33628
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64661248"
+ms.locfileid: "74351488"
 ---
 # <a name="mustoverride-visual-basic"></a>MustOverride (Visual Basic)
-Specifica che una proprietà o routine non è implementato in questa classe e deve essere sottoposto a override in una classe derivata prima che possa essere utilizzato.
+Specifies that a property or procedure is not implemented in this class and must be overridden in a derived class before it can be used.

 ## <a name="remarks"></a>Note
- È possibile usare `MustOverride` solo in un'istruzione per la dichiarazione di proprietà o routine.
-La proprietà o una routine che specifica `MustOverride` deve essere un membro di una classe, mentre la classe deve essere contrassegnata [MustInherit](../../../visual-basic/language-reference/modifiers/mustinherit.md).
+ You can use `MustOverride` only in a property or procedure declaration statement.
+The property or procedure that specifies `MustOverride` must be a member of a class, and the class must be marked [MustInherit](../../../visual-basic/language-reference/modifiers/mustinherit.md).

 ## <a name="rules"></a>Regole

-- **Dichiarazione di non completata.** Quando si specifica `MustOverride`, non si specifica una riga di codice per la proprietà o routine, non ancora il `End Function`, `End Property`, o `End Sub` istruzione.
+- **Incomplete Declaration.** When you specify `MustOverride`, you do not supply any additional lines of code for the property or procedure, not even the `End Function`, `End Property`, or `End Sub` statement.

-- **Modificatori combinati.** Non è possibile specificare `MustOverride` assieme `NotOverridable`, `Overridable`, o `Shared` nella stessa dichiarazione.
+- **Combined Modifiers.** You cannot specify `MustOverride` together with `NotOverridable`, `Overridable`, or `Shared` in the same declaration.

-- **Shadowing e override.** Sebbene lo shadowing e l'override ridefiniscano entrambi un elemento ereditato, tra i due metodi esistono differenze sostanziali.
-Per altre informazioni, vedere [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).
+- **Shadowing and Overriding.** Sebbene lo shadowing e l'override ridefiniscano entrambi un elemento ereditato, tra i due metodi esistono differenze sostanziali.
+For more information, see [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).

-- **Condizioni di alternative.** Un elemento che può essere utilizzato solo in un override viene chiamato talvolta un *pure virtuale* elemento.
+- **Alternate Terms.** An element that cannot be used except in an override is sometimes called a *pure virtual* element.

  Il modificatore `MustOverride` può essere usato nei contesti seguenti: